GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -n, --namespace='': Run deployments in the specified namespace -o, --output={{json .}}: Used in conjunction with --quiet flag.
 Format output with go-template.
 For full struct documentation, see https://godoc.org/github.com/GoogleContainerTools/skaffold/cmd/skaffold/app/flags#BuildOutput
   -p, --profile=[]: Activate profiles by name
-  -q, --quiet=false: Suppress the build output and print image built on success.
+      --profile-auto-activation=true: Set to false to disable profile auto activation -q, --quiet=false: Suppress the build output and print image built on success.
 See --output to format output.
       --rpc-http-port=50052: tcp port to expose event REST API over HTTP --rpc-port=50051: tcp port to expose event API